-Below are some tips and tutorials on building model airplanes that look realistic.
-These articles are intended to answer popular questions that we receive and help you through the many different aspects of plastic scale model kit construction.
+Below are master modeler tips and tutorials to help you build more realistic-looking plastic scale model airplanes.
+These articles are intended to answer popular questions that we receive and help you through the many different aspects of plastic model kit construction.
 An excellent resource that we recommend is the book " Building and Detailing Model Aircraft " by Pat Hawkey.

 Don’t forget to visit the links pages, where I have posted many other website resources on the art of creating an authentic looking aircraft model.
 You may find these scale model links to be very useful.
 See links disclaimer.

 When building model airplanes, it is recommended that you research the original aircraft.
 Look for references on the scale model kit you are going to build.
 These include: documentation, photos, time period, colour scheme, markings, details, pilot and modifications required to accommodate a particular version of the aircraft model.
 Also, make a list of the materials you will need: paint, glue, decal setting solution, thinner, tools, etc.